Internship

 • Pupils participating in a cohesion stay or a mission of general interest under the National Universal Service (SNU) in June or July;

-• pupils who undertake, in June, a European and international mobility of at least two weeks’ duration, accompanied by a study contract.
+• pupils who carry out, in June, a European and international mobility of at least 2 weeks duration, accompanied by a study contract.

 Students taking part in a school trip for one of the two weeks scheduled for the second observation period must still complete the trip for the remaining week.
 If the school trip covers the entire period of the observation period, the second-general and technological pupils taking part in it are then exempted from this sequence of observation in a professional environment.